mit-crpg/PINSPEC/readme.rst

 our GitHub wiki at https://github.com/mit-crpg/PINSPEC/wiki.
 If you are interested in the project or would like to help and contribute, please contact the development team.
-In addition, PINSPEC hosts a collection of `evernote notebooks`_ to allow for free and open collaboration between users and the development team.
+In addition, PINSPEC hosts a collection of `Evernote notebooks`_ to allow for free and open collaboration between users and the development team.